Ralpina/Ne-plant-genomic-datasets/README.md

 done < "$input_file"
 ```

-Then I do the same for the other redistributions (32 to 128 chromosomes), every time changing the script according to the values required in this parts of the script:
+Then I do the same to generate other assignments (of SNPs to chromosomes, from 32 to 128 chromosomes), every time changing the script according to the values required in these bits of the script:
 ```
 input_file="45inds.8chr.map"
 output_file="45inds.16chr.map"